 The development activities within the project will augment capabilities of existing open source software.
 The resulting software code, tools and interfaces developed as part of the EGI-Engage vision will be released as open source code and the full access will be provided via source code repositories such as GitHub or Forge.

 Software developers will be able to choose their preferred source code repository to better integrate with existing practices, nevertheless they will need to 1) ensure that the contribution is openly accessible, 2) add the metadata information needed to enable reuse, and 3) communicate the URL to the consortium.
-The location of such repositories for the various software packages will be documented in Deliverable D1.1 Quality plan.
+The location of such repositories for the various software packages will be documented in Deliverable D1.1 Quality plan.Business model innovation

-Open Access

-In order to comply with the open access policy and maximise possibility for reuse of results, EGI-Engage software code, tools and interfaces will be published under a license of "CC-BY" type.
-Free and unrestricted access to research result is a measurable barrier to uptake by SME’s and can slow down innovation in measurable terms, and the consortium will make it a priority to comply with the Horizon 2020 Mandate in full support of Europe 2020 Initiative’s Economic Growth Agenda.
-In order to maximise the opportunities for reuse, the project will ensure that all software dependencies are compatible with the same type of license.
-In case an assessment is needed or a license change to a participant' background is needed, the consortium will consult the OSS Watch.

-Business model innovation

 The RIs, industry/SMEs, service providers (NGIs) & funding agencies are the audiences for this category of results.
 These outcomes contribute to the long-term sustainability of the EGI Community, thus guaranteeing that researchers have state-of-the-art ICT services for their work and assuring that the investments made by service providers and funding agencies are maximised.